xinyangATK/xinyangATK.github.io/_pages/about.md

 **My research interests** lie in the general area of machine learning, particularly in probabilistic inference and deep learning.
 My recent researches focus on Generative Modeling and Representation Learning as well as their applications in image generation, text analysis, graph learning and transfer learning.

-:fire::fire::fire: **I'm looking for PhD 25Fall and welcome collaboration about Generative AI, Multi/Cross-Modal Representation Learning or Embodied AI(very interestied) anytime**
+:fire::fire::fire: **I'm looking for PhD 25Fall!!!

+ Welcome collaboration about Generative AI, Multi/Cross-Modal Representation Learning, Graph Representation Learning ANYTIME!!!**